EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 #### Why a sequenced workflow doesn't fit the same mold

-The travel planner is not one agent.
-It is five agents in sequence, built with `AgentWorkflowBuilder.BuildSequential` and executed via `InProcessExecution.StreamAsync`.
+The travel planner consists of five agents in sequence, built with `AgentWorkflowBuilder.BuildSequential` and executed via `InProcessExecution.StreamAsync`.
 The API is "execute the workflow with this input," not "continue this conversation with this agent."
 There is no single agent to call `CreateSessionAsync()` on.

 The natural unit of state is also different.
 A user thinks of the conversation as a dialogue with *the planner* — they do not care that the Researcher's chat history and the Aggregator's chat history are technically separate threads.
 The user-visible conversation cuts across all five agents.